jhunt/ytdl/README.md

 interpreted as arguments to the base `youtube-dl` command.
-In that sense, `docker run ... filefrog/ytdl` can be thought of as an alias for the actual `youtube-dl` command, except you don't have to install the software, or Pythong, or ffmpeg.
+In that sense, `docker run ... filefrog/ytdl` can be thought of as an alias for the actual `youtube-dl` command, except you don't have to install the software, or Python, or ffmpeg.

 [1]: https://github.com/ytdl-org/youtube-dl